Minnesota Medicaid Definition

 2) Medicaid Planning – the majority of persons considering Medicaid are “over-income” or “over-asset” or both, but still cannot afford their cost of care.
 For persons in this situation, Medicaid planning exists.
 By working with a Medicaid planning professional, families can employ a variety of strategies to help them become Medicaid eligible.
 Read more or connect with a Medicaid planner.

 1. Elderly Waiver (EW) – This Medicaid Waiver allows MN seniors to receive long-term care services in their own home, adult foster care, or assisted living.
 Program participants have the choice of self-directing their own care or going through a provider agency.

 2. Community Access for Disability Inclusion Waiver (CADI) – CADI is a Medicaid Waiver for adults under 65 years old who require a nursing home level of care.
 A number of home and community based services are available to promote independent living in a variety of settings.

-3. Personal Care Assistance – Not a MN Medicaid program in and of itself, Personal Care Assistance is an option available to MN residents who are participants in one of four MN Medicaid programs.
-This option enables participants to hire and manage their own personal care assistants.
+3. Personal Care Assistance (PCA) – Not a MN Medicaid program in and of itself, Personal Care Assistance is an option available to MN residents who are participants in one of four MN Medicaid programs.
+This option enables participants to hire and manage their own personal care assistants, including some family members.

 4. Managed Care: MSC+ & MSHO – These managed care programs for seniors provide regular Medicaid services, such as doctor visits and acute care, as well as long-term care services, like in-home personal care assistance.
 Those enrolled in MSHO, can receive both Medicaid and Medicare services through one plan.